Maalaala Mo Kaya: The Movie: Production

 Olivia Lamasan, a screenwriter and line producer who had no prior intention of becoming a director, was convinced by her colleague Malou N. Santos and mentor Charo Santos-Concio to do directorial work for the television series Maalaala Mo Kaya (for which Santos-Concio was the host) in the early 1990s.
 With the establishment of Star Cinema in 1993, Lamasan was assigned to direct Maalaala Mo Kaya: The Movie as her first theatrical film.
 She was initially nervous about directing Richard Gomez, by then a popular actor with experience in directing commercials, but eventually warmed up to the task as production went on.

+Maalaala Mo Kaya: The Movie is the film screenwriting debut of Mel Mendoza-del Rosario, a television writer for Maalaala Mo Kaya.

 Post-production

 In the 1990s, dialogue for Filipino films was often dubbed during post-production instead of recorded on set, with a dubbing supervisor heading the procedure.
 For Maalaala Mo Kaya, Lamasan decided to personally direct the actors in the recording of their dialogue.
 Actress Aiko Melendez nearly quit the dubbing session due to Lamasan's insistence that she replicate the performance she gave on set for a dramatic scene, but was scolded by the director into coming back to the session, upon which she finished the dubbing with an in-sync performance after one take.